GDay/flovidy/readme.txt

 A: All Amazon affiliate programs are supported (including the Australian store).

 Q: Do I need Amazon's Onelink or Genius for this to work?
 A: No, you do not.
-This is a completely stand alone plugin that does not require any third parties.
+This is a completely stand alone plugin that does not require any link localizing third parties.

 Q: How does this compare to OneLink, AAWP, Genius and others?
 A: Check this: https://flovidy.com/comparison-amazon-affilate-link-localizers/